Bowery/framework/Readme.md

 # Bowery
 The Web Framework.
 ## Getting Started
 The only external dependency is [Node.js](http://nodejs.org/).
-Once that's installed, you can get started withw:
+Once that's installed, you can get started with:
 ```
 $ npm install bowery -g
 $ bowery create projectName